hjortureh/spine.tabs/README.md

-# Tab Controller for Spine.js
+# Tabs Controller for Spine.js

 Simple tabs behavior written as a Spine.js controller